 Ask yourself what your company stands for.
 What do you expect from your employees and what motivates them to come to work every day?
 Building a people centric culture will ultimately lead to business performance and productivity but you need to take care of your people first.

-During the interview process it’s a good idea for your candidates to meet with multiple people in the organization to help paint a better picture of your culture for the candidate, as well as making sure the candidate is a right fit for you.
+During the interview process it’s a good idea for your candidates to meet with multiple people in the organisation to help paint a better picture of your culture for the candidate, as well as making sure the candidate is a right fit for you.

 And remember, candidates will have a pretty good understanding of what you’re about before even meeting you, through their own research from news articles, word of mouth and social media.

 What About Millennials?